 Because of its C-130 transportability, HIMARS can be deployed into areas previously inaccessible to heavier launchers and provides a force multiplier to the modular brigade.
 It also incorporates the self-loading, autonomous features that have made MLRS the premier rocket artillery system in the world.
 HIMARS carries a single six-pack of MLRS rockets, or one ATACMS missile.
 Its fire control system, electronics and communications units are interchangeable with the existing MLRS M270A1 launcher, and the crew and training are the same.
-HIMARS units are currently deployed by the U.S. Army and U.S. Marine Corps in support of the Global War on Terrorism.
+HIMARS prototypes were successfully employed in Operations Iraqi Freedom.